forgepass-xyz/forgepass-sdk/README.md

 - **Runtime:** Node.js / browser-compatible
 - **Depends on:** [`forgepass-api`](../forgepass-api) public endpoints

 No Stellar SDK dependency required for read-only use.
-The SDK communicates with the ForgePass API — you do not need to run a Horizon node or interact with Soroban directly.
+The SDK communicates with the ForgePass API, you do not need to run a Horizon node or interact with Soroban directly.

 ---